jaredpalmer/razzle/README.md

 ## Motivation

 Universal JavaScript applications are tough to setup.
-Either you buy into a framework like [Next.js](https://github.com/zeit/next.js) or [react-server](https://github.com/redfin/react-server), fork a boilerplate, or go set things up yourself.
+Either you buy into a framework like [Next.js](https://github.com/zeit/next.js) or [react-server](https://github.com/redfin/react-server), fork a boilerplate, or set things up yourself.
 Razzle aims to fill this void by abstracting all the required tooling for your universal JavaScript application into a single dependency, and then leaving the rest of the architectural decisions about frameworks, routing, and data fetching up to you.

 ## Features

 Razzle comes with the "battery-pack included" and is part of a complete JavaScript breakfast:

-- Hot reloads the client and server code whenever you make edits
+- Hot reloads client and server code when you make edits.
+No restarts necessary
 - Comes with your favorite ES6 JavaScript goodies (through `babel-preset-razzle`)
 - Comes with the same CSS setup as [create-react-app](https://github.com/facebookincubator/create-react-app)
 - Works with [React](https://github.com/facebook/react), [Preact](https://github.com/developit/preact), [Inferno](https://github.com/infernojs), and [Rax](https://github.com/alibaba/rax) as well as [Angular](https://github.com/angular/angular) and [Vue](https://github.com/vuejs/vue) if that's your thing
-- Customization escape hatches through `.babelrc` and `razzle.config.js`
+- Escape hatches for customization via `.babelrc` and `razzle.config.js`

 ## Quick Start